iterative/dvc/README.rst

 **Data Science Version Control** or **DVC** is an **open-source** tool for data science and machine learning projects.
 Key features:

-#. simple **command line** Git-like exprerience.
+#. simple **command line** Git-like experience.
 Does not require installing and maintaining
    any databases.
 Does not depend on any proprietary online services;

 #. it manages and versions **datasets** and **machine learning models**.
 Data is saved in